danomatika/ofxMidi/README.markdown

 If you find any bugs or suggestions please log them to GitHub as well.

+### Adding a Midi Backend

+If you want to add a new midi backend (Android, Jack, etc), you'll need two classes derived from ofxBaseMidiIn & ofxBaseMidiOut.

+Place your source files in a new folder named after your platform/library and add new include #ifdef flags to ofxMidiIn.h & ofxMidiIn.cpp.

+Last, you'll need to add specific #ifdef flags to the static port info ofxMidiIn/Out functions (listPorts, getPortName, etc).

-### Updating RtMidi
+### Updating Midi Libraries

-RtMidi can be updated by running the `update_rtmidi.sh` shell script in the scripts folder.
-Edit the version setting in the script header and run the script to download and place the RtMidi sources into `src/rtmidi`.
+RtMidi & PGMidi can be updated by running the `update_rtmidi.sh` or `update_pgmidi.sh` shell scripts in the scripts folder.

+For RtMidi, edit the version setting in the script header and run the script to download and place the RtMidi sources into `src/desktop/rtmidi`.

+PGMidi sources are placed in `src/ios/pgmidi`.

+#### RtMidi.cpp include

 Next, make sure to add the following include to `RtMidi.cpp` at around line 38 or there will be link errors:
 <pre>